 The appropriate comparison class is determined by normative principles.
 American states are obligated to provide their black citizens an education that is no worse than what they provide to their white citizens; any comparison with the citizens or subjects of other countries is beside the point.
 It should also be noted that, whether or not American states have an obligation to provide an education to any of their citizens, if such states provide an education to their white citizens, then it is discriminatory for the states to fail to provide an equally good education to their black citizens.
 And if states do have an obligation to provide an education to all their citizens, then giving an education to whites but not blacks would constitute a double-wrong against blacks: the wrong of discrimination, which depends on how blacks are treated in comparison to whites, and the wrong of denying blacks an education, which does not depend on how whites are treated.

-Discrimination is inherently comparative, and the Brown case seems to suggest that what counts in the comparison is not how well or poorly a person (or group) is treated on some absolute scale, but rather how well she is treated relative to some other person.
-But an important element of the court’s reasoning in Brown suggests that the essence of discrimination does not lie in treating some persons more favorably than others.
-Thus, the court famously writes, “Separate educational facilities are inherently unequal” (1954: 495).
-In other words, the harm of discrimination lies in the very act itself of racially separating black and white children, quite apart from the educational or psychological impact of the separation.
-On this understanding, treating blacks differently from whites amounts to discrimination, even if they are treated as well as whites.
+Discrimination is necessarily comparative, and the Brown case seems to suggest that what counts in the comparison is not how well or poorly a person (or group) is treated on some absolute scale, but rather how well she is treated relative to some other person.
+But an important element of the court’s reasoning in Brown suggests that the disadvantage or wrong imposed by a discriminatory act can encompass more than the harmful downstream causal consequences of the act.
+Thus, the Court famously writes, “Separate educational facilities are inherently unequal” (1954: 495).
+The Court can be construed as saying that, apart from the harmful educational and psychological consequences for black children, the Jim Crow segregation of public schools stamps those children with a badge of inferiority and thereby treats them unfavorably in comparison to white children.

-However, there is a critical problem with the view that the essence of discrimination is differential treatment rather than disadvantageous treatment.
-If this view were correct, then, under Jim Crow segregation, not only blacks but also whites would be victims of discrimination.
+It is important to recognize that discrimination, in the morally and socially relevant sense, is not simply differential treatment.
 Differential treatment is symmetrical: if blacks are treated differently from whites, then whites must be treated differently from blacks.
-But it is implausible to hold that the South’s system of racial segregation discriminated against whites.
+But it is implausible to hold that Jim Crow and South Africa’s apartheid system discriminated against whites.
 The system arguably held back economic progress for everyone in the South, but that point is quite different from the implausible claim that everyone was a victim of discrimination.
 Accordingly, it is better to think of discrimination in terms of disadvantageous treatment rather than simply differential treatment.
 Discrimination imposes a disadvantage on certain persons relative to others, and those who are treated more favorably are not to be seen as victims of discrimination.

 An act can both be discriminatory and, simultaneously, confer an absolute benefit on those discriminated against, because the conferral of the benefit might be combined with conferring a greater benefit on the members of the appropriate comparison group.
 In such a case, the advantage of receiving an absolute benefit is, at the same time, a relative disadvantage or deprivation.
 For example, consider the admissions policy of Harvard University in the early twentieth century, when the university had a quota on the number of Jewish students.
 Harvard was guilty of discriminating against all Jewish applicants on account of their religion.
 Yet, the university still offered the applicants something of substantial value, viz., the opportunity to compete successfully for admission.
 What made the university’s offer of this opportunity discriminatory was that the quota placed (potential and actual) Jewish applicants at a disadvantage, due to their religion, relative to Christian ones.